guilhermeg2k/bs4-svelte-form-validation/readme.md

 ## Not showing feedback messages

-You can chose if the valid or invalid feedback is showed
+You can choose if the valid or invalid feedback it's showed.

 ```html
 <ValidatedField Class="form-control" Type="text" id="login" value="teste"